-An influencer is a well-known, sought-out, authority figure within a specific niche so in order to become an influencer you need a niche.
+An influencer is a well-known, sought-out authority figure within a specific niche, so to become an influencer you need a niche.

-When I first started out, I only focused on Beauty, and then as my audience grew, I expanded into business content.
-Your niche isn’t permanent and as you evolve, your niche will evolve too but for now, focus on one thing!
+When I first started, I only focused on Beauty, and then as my audience grew, I expanded into business content.
+Your niche isn’t permanent, and as you evolve, your niche will evolve too, but for now, focus on one thing!

 When Amazon first started out, they only sold books online.